 I am an assistant professor in the Department of Sociology at Pepperdine University.
-I recently received my Ph.D. in the Department of Sociology at the University of Notre Dame.
-My dissertation, “Not All Civic Action is Equal: How Place-Based and Identity-Based Civic Organizations Differentially Impact Neighborhoods and Cities,” focuses on how communities collectively organize and how their organizations shape, and are shaped by, structural inequality.
-I do this by analyzing how two forms of civic associations (place-based neighborhood development organizations and institution-based community organizing coalitions) impact poverty and poverty concentration in their neighborhoods and cities.
-This research utilizes multiple methods and sits at the intersection of urban sociology, civil society, social movements, organizations, and inequality.
+Before joining the faculty at Pepperdine, I received my Ph.D. in the Department of Sociology at the University of Notre Dame.
+My dissertation, “Not All Civic Action is Equal: How Place-Based and Identity-Based Civic Organizations Differentially Impact Neighborhoods and Cities,” focused on how communities collectively organize and how their organizations shape, and are shaped by, structural inequality.
+In this research, I analyze how two forms of civic associations (place-based neighborhood development organizations and institution-based community organizing coalitions) impact poverty and poverty concentration in their neighborhoods and cities.
+This research utilizes multiple methods and sits at the intersection of urban sociology, civil society, social movements, organizations, and inequality research.
 For more information, please navigate using the links above.